ncatlab/nlab-content/pages/6/6/9/0/966/content.md

 Jacob Lurie proved an adjoint functor theorem for (∞,1)-categories (see section 5.5 of [[Higher Topos Theory]]:

-A functor between [[presentable (infinity,1)-category|presentable (∞,1)-categories]] has a right adjoint if and only if it preserves small colimits, and has a left adjoint if and only if it is [[accesible]] and preserves small limits.
+A functor between [[presentable (infinity,1)-category|presentable (∞,1)-categories]] has a right adjoint if and only if it preserves small colimits, and has a left adjoint if and only if it is [[accessible (infinity,1)-category|accessible]] and preserves small limits.